Name

 egid

-The effective GID the process is running as.
+The ID of the effective group the process is running as.

 proc_size